MUSA-620-Spring-2018/course-materials/README.md

 #### ASSIGNMENTS

 There is one required final project at the end of the semester.
 Homework will be assigned before the close of each class and will be due at the end of the following week’s class.
-Four of the homework assignments will be explicitly required.
+Five of the homework assignments will be explicitly required.
 The remainder are optional, but will count toward the participation component of your final grade.

 For the final project, students will replicate the pipeline approach on a dataset (or datasets) of their choosing.
 The final deliverable will be a web-based data visualization and accompanying description including a summary of the results and the methods used in each step of the process (collection, storage, analysis and visualization).